MicrosoftDocs/sql-docs/docs/dma/dma-bestpractices.md

     However, if all access involves a secure intranet configuration, encryption might not be required.
 Enabling encryption slows performance because the extra overhead that is required to encrypt and decrypt packets.
 For more information, please refer to [Encrypting Connections to SQL Server](https://go.microsoft.com/fwlink/?linkid=832513).

-- Check for untrusted constraints on both the source database and target database before migrating data.
-Then analyze the target database again after the migration to see if any constraints became untrusted as part of the data movement.
+- Check for untrusted constraints on both the source database and the target database before migrating data.
+After the migration, analyze the target database again to see if any constraints became untrusted as part of the data movement.
 Fix untrusted constraints as needed.
-Leaving the constraints untrusted can result in poor execution plans and impact performance.
+Leaving the constraints untrusted can result in poor execution plans, and it can affect performance.